mcguirepr89/spotimy/README.md

    1. `pip install -U pip && pip install -r requirements.txt`

 # Usage
+  #### To simply convert a Spotify playlist to a YouTube Playlist
   1. Run the script to grant your apps access to your Spotify and Google accounts.
   1. Answer the prompts according to what you want to do.
+  #### To add tracks from a file to an existing or new Spotify playlist
+  1. See the Hints section below on how to generate a file containing a list of Spotify track IDs
+  1. Provide the file as a commandline argument, e.g., `python3 spotimy.py listoftrackids.txt`

 # Known bugs and limitations
 ### Bugs